Alexa Kriele

-Alexa Kriele (born 1961) is a German author and is considered a medium.
+Alexa Kriele (born 1961) is a German writer and medium.
 She describes herself as an "angel interpreter", because, according to her own statements, she can interpret between people and angels.

 Career

 Alexa Kriele was born in 1961, in Überlingen.
 She comes from a family of doctors.
 Kriele studied philosophy and psychology.
 She worked as a journalist at first.
 Since 1994, her work has focused on "interpreting angels".
 She is married to Martin Kriele, a German constitutional law teacher.
 She lives and works with her family near Berlin.
 Kriele writes books, produces DVDs and CDs.
 She has also appeared on television.